matsumonkie/matsumonkie.github.io/_posts/2016-01-27-reader-monad.markdown

 fetch key conf =
   fromJust $ Map.lookup key conf

+{% endhighlight %}

+We can then call the whole solution with the associated environment

+{% highlight haskell %}
 main = do
   putStrLn $ runReader url serverConf -- http://localhost:8888
+{% endhighlight %}

+**Simplification**

+In our previous example, we had to call `asks (fetch "something")` every time, we can do better

+{% highlight haskell %}
+-- asks take a function a apply a reader to it, let's -- make our own so we don't have to call asks everytime asks :: (r -> a) -> Reader r a asks f = Reader f

+-- we use ask to get the environement and we call our fetch method on it fromEnv :: String -> Reader Config String fromEnv key = do env <- ask return (fetch key env)

+-- now we can fetch more easily url :: Reader Config String url = do domain <- fromEnv "domain" port <- fromEnv "port" protocol <- buildProtocol return (protocol ++ domain ++ ":" ++ port)

+buildProtocol :: Reader Config String buildProtocol = do protocol <- fromEnv "protocol" return (protocol ++ "://")

 {% endhighlight %}